totallynotdavid/megaloader/docs/megaloader/development/contributing.md

 # Contributing

 Thank you for considering contributing to Megaloader.
-This guide covers development setup, workflow, and contribution guidelines.
+This guide covers the essentials for developers to get started and contribute effectively.

+We review for correctness, test coverage, style, performance, documentation, and type safety.
+Automated checks run on PRs, followed by maintainer review.

 ## Getting started